 According to the CRA, the average refund amount for 2021 was $1,573.
 However, remember that factors like employer withholding, deductions, self-employment, and more are likely to affect your refund amount.

+Generally speaking, it's advisable to keep all required records and supporting documentation for six-years from the end of the last tax year that they pertain to.
+The tax year is defined as the calendar year for individuals and the fiscal period for corporations.
+In the case of trust accounts, the amount of time you'll need to keep your records for is dependent of the type of trust.
 The CRA determines how long you need to account for and document your taxes.
 For example, anyone who has to pay or collect taxes, file a tax return, or engages in the commercial activity must keep their records.

 Invoices, receipts, deposit slips, bank statements, ledgers, and past returns are some of the financial documents you should keep.
 The main reason to do so is to provide documentation for deductible expenses to get tax savings.